 Compared to Rwanda, Uganda’s gorilla trekking permits are more affordable.
-In Uganda, you can secure a permit at $600 for foreign non-residents, $500 if you are a foreign resident and East Africans pay shs.250000 unlike Rwanda where permits cost $1500 per person.
+In Uganda, you can secure a permit at $600 for foreign non-residents, $500 if you are a foreign resident and East Africans pay shs.250000, unlike Rwanda where permits cost $1500 per person.
 With gorilla trekking permits relatively cheaper, trekking these Great apes in Uganda allows you to save a lot more than if you tracked them in Rwanda.
-At end of it all, you have variety of activities to enjoy thus diverse travel experiences.
+At end of it all, you have a variety of activities to enjoy, thus diverse travel experiences.

 When it comes to safaris in any destination, visitor safety is the first factor to be considered.
-That said, Uganda is one of the safest and secure safari destinations in Africa and this is something of great significance to both tourists and gorillas.
-At the parks where treks are always conducted, there are well-trained park rangers as well as other security organs that work hand in hand to ensure that the border areas and the park are safer to allow visitors have the most enjoyable safari holiday.
-However, before you set off for your actual trip, it is important that you carry out some research about safety of the country or cross check with your embassy for more current updates.
+That said, Uganda is one of the safest and most secure safari destinations in Africa and this is something of great significance to both tourists and gorillas.
+At the parks where treks are always conducted, there are well-trained park rangers as well as other security organs that work hand in hand to ensure that the border areas and the park are safer to allow visitors to have the most enjoyable safari holiday.
+However, before you set off for your actual trip, it is important that you carry out some research about the safety of the country or cross-check with your embassy for more current updates.

 Wide range of accommodation options

 A safari to a destination without accommodation facilities is never complete.
-However, Uganda boasts of its wide range of accommodation facilities that cover all traveler’s interests whether you are a budget or high end traveler.
+However, Uganda boasts of its wide range of accommodation facilities that cover all traveler’s interests whether you are a budget or high-end traveler.
 Most of them are distributed in and around Bwindi and Mgahinga National Park.

-In Bwindi National Park, budget safari lodges for you to choose for your overnight stay while on gorilla safari in Uganda include the Broadbill Forest Camp in Ruhija sector, Wagtail Eco Safari Camp, Bwindi View Bandas, Nshongi Camp, Buhoma Community Rest Camp, Gift of Nature Lodge and many more.
-For midrange travelers, you can spend a night in Gorilla Mist Camp, Eco Marvels Gorilla Resort, Gorilla Valley Lodge, Nkuringo Gorilla Camp, Silverback Lodge Bwindi, Engagi Lodge Bwindi, Lake Kitandara Bwindi Camp and if you are interested in luxury lodges, the notable ones include Buhoma Lodge, Chameleon Hill Lodge, Clouds Mount Gorilla Lodge, Gorilla Forest Camp, Gorilla Safari Lodge and others.
-In Mgahinga National Park, the best options include Mount Gahinga Lodge, Mucha Hotel Kisoro, Kisoro Tourist Hotel and others.
+In Bwindi National Park, budget safari lodges for you to choose for your overnight stay while on a gorilla safari in Uganda include the Broadbill Forest Camp in the Ruhija sector, Wagtail Eco Safari Camp, Bwindi View Bandas, Nshongi Camp, Buhoma Community Rest Camp, Gift of Nature Lodge and many more.
+For midrange travelers, you can spend a night in Gorilla Mist Camp, Eco Marvels Gorilla Resort, Gorilla Valley Lodge, Nkuringo Gorilla Camp, Silverback Lodge Bwindi, Engagi Lodge Bwindi, Lake Kitandara Bwindi Camp and if you are interested in luxury lodges, the notable ones include Buhoma Lodge, Chameleon Hill Lodge, Clouds Mount Gorilla Lodge, Gorilla Forest Camp, Gorilla Safari Lodge, and others.
+In Mgahinga National Park, the best options include Mount Gahinga Lodge, Mucha Hotel Kisoro, Kisoro Tourist Hotel, and others.